nextauthjs/next-auth/www/docs/tutorials.md

 ### [Adding Sign in With Apple Next JS](https://thesiddd.com/blog/apple-auth)

-This tutorial walks step by step on how to get Sign In with Apple working (both locally and on a deployed website) using NextAuth
+This tutorial walks step by step on how to get Sign In with Apple working (both locally and on a deployed website) using NextAuth.